-- Always ensure your birds have access to fresh drinking water.
+- fresh drinking water.
+Always ensure your birds have access to

-- Try to get rid of puddles in the range since these often contain lots of harmful bacteria and for some reason birds like to drink from them rather than their drinkers.
+- Try to get rid of puddles in the range since these often contain lots of harmful bacteria and for some reason, birds like to drink from them rather than their drinkers.

 - Regularly clean and disinfect your poultry coop using a detergent followed by an approved disinfectant such as Interkokask

 - Always worm your birds with Flubenvet at least every six months and ideally every three months.
-If you are not sure about the worming status or you want check if your bird’s need to be wormed then use a Faeces Sample Kit.
+If you are not sure about the worming status or you want to check if your bird’s need to be wormed then use a Faeces Sample Kit.

 - Give Beryl’s friendly bacteria every six weeks to top up the good bacteria in your birds gut